Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+The steps I used to deploy were as follows:
+  - In my GitHub account I located my repository
-  - In the GitHub repository, navigate to the Settings tab
+  - I navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, the Main branch was selected
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the master branch has been selected, this deployed my project to the URL below.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://rozwelch.github.io/kids-bookclub1/join.html

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+The design was influenced by the Love Running project.

 ### Content

 - The text for the Home page was created by me.
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer and on the main page were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

 - All photos were taken from Freepix website www.freepix.com
-- Main image:
-- <a href="https://www.freepik.com/photos/group-children">Group of children photo created by freepik - www.freepik.com</a>

-- Gallery images x8:
-- <a href='https://www.freepik.com/photos/smart-kid'>Smart kid photo created by freepik - www.freepik.com</a>
-- <a href='https://www.freepik.com/photos/school-students'>School students photo created by pressfoto - www.freepik.com</a>
-- <a href='https://www.freepik.com/photos/speaking'>Speaking photo created by pvproductions - www.freepik.com</a>

-- Main image on Sign up page
-- <a href='https://www.freepik.com/photos/winter-wear'>Winter wear photo created by freepik - www.freepik.com</a>